Skip to content

 In accordance with applicable federal law and regulations, the district will take action to notify and inform students, parents/guardians, and members of the school community of the district’s child nutrition programs.
 Such notices will include information on program availability, how to file complaints, and the nondiscrimination statement set forth above.

 The district will maintain the confidentiality of all students’ free, reduced or paid status in the district’s child nutrition programs.
-Parents/guardians may, however, provide written consent for the disclosure of any or all of the information related to their children’s eligibility status or the information the household provided through the free and reduced price meal eligibility process.
+Parents/guardians may, however, provide written consent for the disclosure of any or all of the information related to their children’s eligibility status or the information the household provided through the free and reduced-price meal eligibility process.

 ♦ ♦ ♦ ♦ ♦ ♦ ♦